Relintai/pandemonium_engine_docs/getting_started/step_by_step/scripting_first_script.rst

 .. image:: img/scripting_first_script_attach_node_script.png

-The Script workspace should appear with your new file open and the following line of code:
+The Script workspace should appear with your new ``Sprite.gd`` file open and the following line of code:

 .. tabs::
  .. code-tab:: gdscript GDScript

     extends Sprite

+ .. code-tab:: csharp C#

+    public class Sprite : Godot.Sprite
+    // Declare member variables here.
+Examples:
+    // private int a = 2;
+    // private string b = "text";

+    // Called when the node enters the scene tree for the first time. public override void _Ready()
+    {

+    }

+    //  // Called every frame. 'delta' is the elapsed time since the previous frame.
+    //  public override void _Process(float delta)
+    //  {
+    //
+    //  }

 Every GDScript file is implicitly a class.
 The ``extends`` keyword defines the class this script inherits or extends.
 In this case, it's ``Sprite``, meaning